 By Kenrick Vezina

-Kenrick Vezina is a science writer, editor, and educator based in the Greater Boston Area.
-He loves animals and alliteration.
-The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands magazine, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: firstname.lastname@example.org.
+Kenrick Vezina is a freelance writer, naturalist, and raconteur based in the Greater Boston area.
+Illustration by Adelaide Murphy Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation: nhcf.org.